dask/dask-blog/_posts/2019-01-22-cudf-joins.md

 We experiment with single-node multi-GPU joins using cuDF and Dask.
 We find that the in-GPU computation is faster than communication.
-We also present context and plans for near-future work.
+We also present context and plans for near-future work, including improving high performance communication in Dask with UCX.

 [Here is a notebook of the experiment in this post](https://gist.github.com/mrocklin/6e2c33c33b32bc324e3965212f202f66)